 Taylor Shea represents privately and publicly held companies in all aspects of corporate and transactional law, including commercial finance transactions, private equity and venture capital transactions, mergers and acquisitions, and general corporate and commercial matters.
 She is a member of the firm's Business Transactions, Finance, and Manufacturing Groups.

 Ms. Shea has extensive experience representing corporate clients, equity sponsors and other privately owned companies in a wide range of merger and acquisition transactions, including leveraged buyouts.
 She is intimately involved in drafting and negotiating the acquisition and financing components of these transactions.
 Ms. Shea also counsels sponsors and works closely with them in connection with investment purchase agreements, charter documents, stockholder agreements and operating agreements.
 She recently represented a private equity sponsor in connection with the acquisition of two strategic targets, one of which was a leveraged buyout involving senior and mezzanine debt financing.
 Ms. Shea also recently assisted with the sale of several closely-held companies.
 As a trusted advisor, she provides sound advice and judgment to clients of all sizes.

-General Corporate Matters
+General Corporate and Commercial Matters

 Commercial and Corporate Finance

 Ms. Shea has also developed a robust commercial and corporate finance practice, representing clients in all aspects of secured and unsecured bank, mezzanine and other senior and subordinated lending.
 She represents borrowers, banks, funds and other lenders, which provides her with unique insight into how to best structure, negotiate and document financing transactions for her clients.